SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/08-Workbench-Installation-Linux.md

 Open the terminal and write the following:
 - sudo apt update
-- sudo apt install mysql-server
+- sudo apt install MySQL-server
 - sudo mysql_secure_installation

 After writing the last command, it will ask you for a password.